JuliaFinance/Currencies.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/TotalVerb/Currencies.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/TotalVerb/Currencies.jl?branch=master)

 ## Purpose
-This package is not intended to replace the excellent [FinancialMarkets.jl](https://github.com/imanuelcostigan/FinancialMarkets.jl) package.
-Instead, this package provides a much simpler interface to using a wide variety of currencies with checked arithmetic in Julia.
-The motivation for this package comes from the nasty trap of the relative convenience of using floating point arithmetic for currency computations, combined with the perils of using floating point comparisons.
-Instead, fixed point decimals should be preferred.
+Please see [FinancialMarkets.jl](https://github.com/imanuelcostigan/FinancialMarkets.jl) package in case that suits your needs better.

-This package provides a clean interface for creating currency objects and manipulating them.
-It is user-friendly and provides some basic but useful features for calculating investments on the command line.
+This package provides a much simpler interface to using a wide variety of currencies with checked arithmetic in Julia.
+It provides a clean interface for creating currency objects and manipulating them.
+It is user-friendly and provides some basic but useful features for calculating investments in the REPL.

 ## Data Source
 The currency-related information for this package comes from [this Wikipedia page](https://en.wikipedia.org/wiki/ISO_4217#cite_note-divby5-9).